NEW MEXICO: LOW REGULATIONS

 If You Need To Withdraw Your Child

 If your child is already attending a New Mexico public school then you will need to officially withdraw them in order to begin homeschooling.
 Contact your child’s school to inform them that you will be withdrawing your child to homeschool.
-Ask if they have a specific form for you to fill out so that your child is not considered truant.
-Make sure to send notification to the state within 30 days of beginning to homeschool.
+Ask if they have a specific form for you to fill out so that your child is not considered truant or fill out and send in this withdrawal form.
+Make sure to notify the state within 30 days of beginning to homeschool (see above).

 The New Mexico Homeschool Law requires you to be the legal parent or guardian of each child that you homeschool.
 You must also have at the very least a High School diploma or it’s equivalent (i.e. a GED).